phaustin/pybind11_test/Readme.rst

-Show how to use pybind11 to wrap c++ standard library calls in src/main.cpp and tests/test_pha.py

-To build and test do:

-conda build .
+Basic install/test for pybind11 with miniconda3 4.10 and conda build

+To reproduce: